theodorejb/dev-thoughts/README.md

 The `DevThoughts` constructor takes an optional second parameter for the table name.
 This allows you to name the table something other than `dev_thoughts` in your database if needed.

-The `insertDefaultThoughts()` method should only be called once after creating the database table, to avoid inserting duplicates.
+The `insertDefaultThoughts()` method should only be called once after installing or updating the library.

 The `getFeaturedThought()` method takes an optional integer parameter to choose how long a thought is featured (in seconds).
 It defaults to `86400` (24 hours).